nodhis/nodhis.github.io/_posts/2022-9-23-Dance-walkthrough.md

         WorkShares      Disk
 ```
 We see that there are 4 shares.
-The next step is too access a share in our case we are going to access the workshares since it doesn't require any password we can pass in a blank password.
+The next step is to access a share in our case we are going to access the workshares since it doesn't require any password we can pass in a blank password.

 ```
 -$ smbclient //$IP/WorkShares